 I find a suitable spot and soon have my tent up.
 I grab all my food items and then explore.

 I find the food prep area and pole.
-Firstly I throw my rope, done then I began to cook.
+Firstly I throw my rope over ,done.
+Now I can cook.

 I’m just about to eat dinner when it begins to rain.

-Bugger I say .
-I grab the food bits and put them in my ursack.
+Bugger I say grabbing my food and putting them in my Ursack.

 Okay so no late cups of tea or hot chocolate in my tent until I’m out of glacier